-"White Cider" Initiative
+"White Cider Initiative"

-3.12 In March 2013 the Council implemented a voluntary prohibition on the sales of "white cider" products from off-licensed premises situation within the Designated Public Places Order.
+3.12 In March 2013 the Council implemented a voluntary prohibition on the sales of "white cider" products from off-licensed premises situated within the Public Spaces Protection Order.
 This type of alcohol is considered particularly harmful and is popular with street drinkers.
-As of May 2013 the majority of affected premises have supported the scheme by including a condition within their licence prohibiting sales of this product
+The majority of affected premises have supported the scheme by including a condition within their licence prohibiting sales of this product.